christianhofmanncodes/youtube-playlist-generator/README.md

 ## Installation

 Just download and run the newest version from the Releases.
-Select your file accordingly to the OS (Windows, Linux or macOS) you are running.
+Choose your file according to the operating system (Windows, Linux or macOS) you are using.

-Start the program.
-Now you can either create a new playlist by adding a URL or ID one by one to the playlist or you can import a `.ytplaylist` file.
-If you want to save your playlist you can export the playlist with all its items and playlist title to a `.ytplaylist` file.
-Hand it over to a friend, if you want.
+Launch the program.
+Now you can either create a new playlist by adding an URL or ID to the playlist one by one, or you can import a `.ytplaylist` file.
+If you want to save your playlist, you can export the playlist to a `.ytplaylist` file with all its items and the playlist title.
+Share it with a friend if you want.

 ## Run Locally